 If we add the implied probabilities on both sides together, we come out with 104.1%.
 So why isn’t it exactly 100% since the outcome can only go one of two ways?
 This is because of the vig that the sportsbook has built into the bet.

-Sportsbooks charge juice as a cost of facilitating wagers.
+Sportsbooks charge a fee, known as vig or juice, as a cost of facilitating wagers.
 On a point spread bet, it’s readily apparent.
 If you bet $100 at standard odds of -110 and win, you’ll get back $90.90.
 It’s not a doubling of your money with the vig, which in this case is 9.1%.

 The vig may not always be so easy to spot, but it will always be built into the odds that you see displayed at sportsbooks.
 To understand the impact, consider that a spread bettor consistently wagering at odds of -110 has to win a minimum of 52.4% of the time to turn a profit.